You are currently viewing DIY Wall Mounted Console Table

 Then I took the table off the wall and drilled two holes for screws in each leg with a thin drill bit within those marks.

-After that I screwed the screws in from the inner side of the legs and pushed the stretcher on them so that the screws leave marks on the stretcher.
-Then drilled into those marks for about the half of the batten thickness.
+After that I screwed the screws in from the inner side of the legs (the side of the radiators) and pushed the stretcher against them so that the screws leave marks on the stretcher.
+Then drilled into those marks for about the half of the horizontal batten thickness.
+And made some recesses with the bigger drill for the screws` heads (to align them with the wood).

 When the glue`s dry I filled the gaps around the legs with a wood putty.
 The gaps were around 15 mm (5/8″) deep, so I had to fill it twice, waiting for the first layer to dry.
 When the putty dried, I sanded it so to make it neat.